-The MTECH Practical Nursing Program supports the concepts of patient-centered care, teamwork and collaboration, evidence-based practice, safety, and informatics.
-The graduates of the Mountainland Technical College (MTECH) Practical Nursing Program should achieve the following outcomes based on the Quality and Safety Education for Nurses (QSEN) Competencies.
+The MTECH Practical Nursing Program supports the concepts of client-centered care, teamwork and collaboration, evidence-based practice, safety, and informatics.
+The graduates of the MTECH PN Program should achieve the following outcomes based on the Quality and Safety Education for Nurses (QSEN) Competencies.
 The QSEN competencies include the American Association of Colleges of Nursing (AACN) essentials.